CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/In-Service-System-Upgrade-ISSU.md

 ## Restart Mode

-You can restart the switch in one of the following modes.
+You can configure the switch to restart in one of the following modes.

 - **cold** restarts the system and resets all the hardware devices on the switch (including the switching ASIC).
 - **fast** restarts the system more efficiently with minimal impact to traffic by reloading the kernel and software stack without a hard reset of the hardware.
 During a fast restart, the system decouples from the network to the extent possible using existing protocol extensions before recovering to the operational mode of the system.
 The restart process maintains the forwarding entries of the switching ASIC and the data plane is not affected.
 Traffic outage is much lower in this mode as there is a momentary interruption after reboot, while the system reinitializes.